onnlucky/hotel/readme.txt

 deadlock detection for synchronized: state=WAIT, if owner.state==WAIT and owner.current.owner == us
-deadlock detection for queues: what we had before ... ??
+deadlock detection for queues: what we had before ... ?? deadlock detection for waiters: what we had before ...

 syntax change: do symbols using 'symbol